MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-interruptions.md

    - being asked the temperature forecast for the destination in the middle of booking a flight.
    - The user requesting to add a car rental in the final flight booking confirmation.
 - Being asked what time the shop opens in the middle of ordering a coffee.
-- Asking for a medical or legal definition then returning to complete the series of questions.
+- Asking for a medical or legal definition, then returning to complete the series of questions.
 - A request for _help_ in the middle of any conversation.
 - A request to _cancel_ in the middle of any conversation.
 - Starting a process over from the beginning when in the middle of a set of steps.